DovileM/VeterinarySystem_database/README.md

 # database
-Thi project was created for studies.
+This project was created for university studies.

+It's a veterinary system's simulator, something like: regist animal to vet clinic.